RaschekMa/TrueScript/README.md

 # TrueScript

-JavaFX Application, which solves propsitional formulas.
+JavaFX Application, which solves propositional formulas.
 It can also create random formulas.